sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 * Funding Account: Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least **1000+** BNB are required for staking.
 You should use this address to send `CreateValidator` proposal on-chain.
 * Seal Account: Used to seal the user's object.
 Please make sure it has enough BNB to pay the gas fee of `SealObject` transaction.
 * Approval Account: Used to approve user's requests.
 This account does not require holding BNB tokens.
 * GC Account: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
-Please make sure it has enough BNB tokens beacuse it's going to keep sending transactions up the chain.
+Please make sure it has enough BNB tokens because it's going to keep sending transactions up the chain.

 You can use the below command to generate this five accounts: